I have a favorite pizza restaurant in Nashville.

 Their crust is so airy and never soggy.
-They have the beer we like and the atmosphere seems really authentic.
+They have the beer I like and the atmosphere seems really authentic.

 Seems like a great set of problems to have, right?
 Wrong.

-Usually if we have a favorite dish at a restaurant we love, we have a “no trying to make this at home” rule.
+Usually if I have a favorite dish at a restaurant I love, I have a “no trying to make this at home” rule.

 I made the mistake of trying to copy our favorite pie and I succeeded.
 Now we never go there anymore because we can just have it at home-with more beer.